 Again, tackle these stains as soon as possible because the stickiness will attract more soil and become harder to remove.

 If you can see beads of sap or tar, put some ice in a plastic bag and place over the area.
-This will harden the residue and you may be able to lift it from the fabric and carpet fibers.
+This will harden the residue and you may be able to lift it from the carpet fibers.
 Next, mix a solution of two teaspoons of liquid dish washing detergent with one cup of hot water.
 Use a soft-bristled brush to work the solution into the carpet.

 Use a paper towel to blot away the soapy solution as the stain is loosened.
 Next, flood the area with plain, cool water to remove the soapy residue and then blot dry with a paper towel.
 Allow the stained area to air dry away from direct sunlight or heat.
 Vacuum to lift carpet fibers.